ScottWe/solidity-1/tutorials/5_client_data.md

 used to designate a single client.
 Representative[NEW] (currently interference) addresses stand in for any member from a group of clients.
 In other words, it is the "representative of an equivalence class".]

+Before applying local reasoning, SmartACE requires three parameters: the number of representative addresses, the number of interference addresses, and a candidate invariant.
+SmartACE will discover the minimum number of representative and interference addresses automatically, using the techniques outlined in the [previous tutorial](4_arbitrary_clients.md).
+Conversely, the candidate invariant must be provided manually.
+SmartACE will verify that the candidate is both compositional and adequate.
+In the future, SmartACE will also automate searching for the invariant.

+As an example, we will now walk through verifying a candidate invariant.
+We start with the weakest candidate, namely `True`.
+As `True` implies `True`, this candidate is compositional by definition.
+Instead, we can focus entirely on adequacy.
+We will do this in two steps.
+The next section takes a detour and will briefly outline how maps are modelled in SmartACE.
+The following section walks through adequacy checks in SmartACE.
+With this in mind, let's start by generating the model:

+  * `path/to/solc fund.sol --bundle=Manager --c-model --output-dir=fund`
+  * `cd fund ; mkdir build ; cd build`
+  * `cmake .. -DSEA_PATH=/path/to/seahorn/bin`
+  * `make run-clang-format`

+#### Mappings in SmartACE

+#### Instrumenting the Model

 ## Proving the Property